riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 meteor add customertracker:newest
 {% endhighlight %}

-And with that we're back to our newest customer showing in the UI.
+And with that our newest customer component is once again showing up in the UI.

 <img src="../images/posts/package-based-architecture-part-1/after-core.png" class="img-responsive" />